Allergy Shots: How Often? Build-Up vs. Maintenance Schedule

 How often do you get allergy shots in year one total?

 In year one of allergy shots, most patients have approximately 50-60 visits.
 The first 3-6 months of build-up at 1-2 visits per week account for approximately 24-48 visits.
-The remaining months of year one, as you transition into monthly maintenance, add another 6-12 visits.
+The remaining months of year one, as you transition into ongoing maintenance, add another 6-12 visits.
 Real-world data from Kiel et al. (JACI 2013) found that the average SCIT patient completes 82 total visits over a 3.4-year course, confirming that year one is the most intensive period.
 Each visit includes check-in, the injection, and a 30-minute post-injection observation period — budget about 1 hour per visit.

 Can I get allergy shots more often than 2 times per week?